mtbradley/pfsense/README.md

 [Communicating with a pfsense connected UPS from Synology NAS](../master/pfsenseups.md)

-<sup>Purpose: To enable safe shutdown of both the NAS and pfsense server in the event of a power outage.<sup>
+<sup>Purpose: Both the Synology NAS and pfsense server will be able to safely power down in the event of a power outage.
+Other devices may also be supported using a similar configuration.<sup>